getsentry/sentry-docs/src/collections/_documentation/workflow/discover2/index.md

 - Errors - Users can see their most frequent errors by total errors and unique errors.
 From the pre-built Error Query, users can also add additional columns and change the groupings to achieve their desired breakdown.
 - Project Summary - Users can see their most active projects, by total Issues and unique Issues, to see which projects need the most attention or further investigation.
-- Errors by URL - Users can see their most common errors broken down by specific URL
+- Errors by URL - Users can see their most common errors broken down by specific URL.
 - Errors by Release - users can query their errors by release to see if a change introduced in a particular release caused a spike in errors or to see if it fixed an issue.

 ### Saved Queries